MeccaMedialight/quickedit/README.md

 #### Use case 1

-Simple markup with a url to post changes to specified in the html markup.
+Simple markup with a data-api attribute to specifiy the  url to post changes to.

 ```html
 <div class="container" data-api="/api">Lorem ipsum</div>